-Through collaboration, sewer renewal and bridge rehabilitation will occur simultaneously this year and road renewal will take place in year two.
+Through collaboration, sewer renewal and bridge rehabilitation occurred simultaneously in 2021 and road renewal will take place in 2022.
 By combining these significant and complex projects, the City realizes substantial cost benefits and efficiencies, as well as the overall duration is reduced.

-- Extend the life of the sewer main that serves 60 per cent of Regina residents by 50 years.
+- Extended the life of the sewer main that serves 60 per cent of Regina residents by 50 years.

-- Strengthen piers to accommodate current traffic loads and increase durability and prolong life of concrete deck.
+- Strengthened piers to accommodate current traffic loads and increased durability to prolong the life of the concrete deck.

-- Upgrade bridge railings and guardrails to improve safety, as well as extend overall service life of the bridge.
+- Upgraded bridge railings and guardrails to improve safety, as well as extended overall service life of the bridge.

-- In 2021, the City will invest $3.2 million in our sewer system and $3 million for the bridge work.
+- In 2021, the City invested $6.2 million in our sewer system and bridge work.

 McCarthy Infrastructure Improvement Project